chipsalliance/t1/pokedex/docs/doc.typ

 - Serve as a reference model for RTL design.
 - Add custom instruction with low effort.

-== Glossary

-#table(
-  columns: 2,
-  [*Name*], [*Notes*],
-  [*pokedex*],
-  [
+#notes[
+  *Why using Pokedex as project name*

   Our T1 testbench works with a collection of micro-architecture designs, each of which is named after a Pokémon.
 We chose the name Pokedex for this project to align with that theme.

   In the world of Pokémon, a Pokédex is an essential tool for understanding the creatures you interact with.
 In the same spirit, this project provides the tools to help us better understand, maintain, and improve our T1 architectures.
-  ],

-  [*ASL*],
-  [
-    ARM Specification Language (ASL) is an executable language for writing clear, precise specifications of Instruction Set Architectures (ISAs).
-  ],

-  [*ASLi*],
-  [
-    The ASL interpreter (ASLi) is an implementation of ASL that can execute ASL specifications either in an interpreter or by compiling via C code.
-  ],

-  [*GPR*], [Short term for General Propose Register], [*CSR*], [Short term for Control and Status Register], [*exception*],
-  [
-    When this term using in describing model, it refer to an unusual condition occurring at run time associated with an instruction in current hart ],
-  [*interrupt*],
-  [
-    When this term using in describing model, it refer to an external asynchronous event that may cause a hart to experience an unexpected transfer of control.
-  ],
-  [*trap*],
-  [
-    When this term using in describing model, it refer to the transfer of control, which cause by exception or interrupt.
-  ],
-)
+]

 == How to build this document